-Those Who Saw Darkness: Documenting the Contemporary Genocide of Ukrainians
+Those Who Saw Darkness: Documenting the Current Genocide of Ukrainians

 Unfortunately, the modern Russian-Ukrainian war is not the first historical event that threatened the existence of the Ukrainian nation.
 In the 20th century, Ukrainians, in addition to two world wars, survived the Holodomor genocide, whose victims were millions of people.
 At the same time, there are many parallels between the experiences of those who witnessed (or, even more, suffered from) the full-scale Russian invasion and the Holodomor.
 These are, in particular, starvation, mass mortality and mass burials outside cemeteries, repression against “dissidents”, etc. However, in order to draw parallels between the genocides of 2022 and 1932–1933, a complex of evidence about contemporary events is needed, which we have begun to collect within the framework of our project.